Discover Sport Management Courses Taught by Sports Management Professionals

 This course focuses on the application of management concepts and theories to sports organizations and the sports industry.
 It includes issues of organizational design, public policy, labor relations, collective bargaining, ethical issues in sport and the globalization of the sports industry.

 This course examines the concepts and processes used in marketing and communications of a sport organization, at the college, professional or community level.
 Students will utilize the case study approach to analyze current marketing problems and techniques to develop an effective sport marketing and communications plan; with special emphasis placed on the unique aspect of sport products, markets, consumers, and media relations.

 This course covers the development of sport administration principles through analysis of specific issues and problems.
 A seminar format is used to integrate material from previous courses and allow students to focus on their areas of interest.

-Internships are available for full-time students to enhance their educational experiences through appropriate, work-oriented activities in selected environments.
+Internships are available for graduate students to enhance their educational experiences through appropriate, work-oriented activities in selected environments.